Surf Coast Toy Library Child Safe Policy and Statement of Commitment

 If an allegation of abuse or a safety concern is raised, we provide updates to children and families on progress and any actions we as an organisation take.

-All personal information considered or recorded will respect the privacy of the individuals involved, whether they are staff, volunteers, parents or children, unless there is a risk to someone’s safety.
+All personal information considered or recorded will respect the privacy of the individuals involved, whether they are staff, volunteers, parents, or children, unless there is a risk to someone’s safety.
 We have safeguards and practices in place to ensure any personal information is protected.
 Everyone is entitled to know how this information is recorded, what will be done with it, and who will have access to it.

 Our organisation takes our legal responsibilities seriously, including:

-In Victoria, organisations are required to protect children when a risk is identified (see information about failure to protect above).
+Organisations are required to protect children when a risk is identified (see information about failure to protect above).
 In addition to general occupational health and safety risks, we proactively manage risks of abuse to our children.

 We have risk management strategies in place to identify, assess, and take steps to minimise child abuse risks, which include risks posed by physical environments (for example, any doors that can lock), and online environments (for example, no staff or volunteer is to have contact with a child in the organisation on social media).

-Allegations, concerns and complaints
+Allegations, concerns, and complaints.